MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 - EMEA: [http://emea.ipp.sdg.teams.microsoft.com](http://emea.ipp.sdg.teams.microsoft.com)
 - Americas: [http://noam.ipp.sdg.teams.microsoft.com](http://noam.ipp.sdg.teams.microsoft.com)

+Users who work from home must manually configure the provisioning server URL into their SIP device by using one of the following steps:

+- Open a browser window, enter the device’s IP address, and configure the provisioning server’s URL.

+- Under **Settings** or **Advanced settings** on the device, set the provisioning server’s URL.

 > [!NOTE]
 > - Only compatible SIP devices can be onboarded to SIP Gateway.
-Users who work from home must manually configure the provisioning server URL above into their SIP device.
-To do that, they must perform either of the following steps:
->   - Open a browser window, enter the device’s IP address, and configure the provisioning server’s URL.
->   - Under **Settings** or **Advanced settings** on the device, set the provisioning server’s URL.
 > - Cisco IP phones must be flashed to multiplatform firmware before they can be onboarded.
 Read this guide to learn how: [Cisco firmware conversion guide](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-7800-series/guide-c07-742786.html)|
 > - Some Yealink models also require a license to migrate from Skype for Business firmware to SIP.